antalpeti/Code-Hunt/README.md

 # Code-Hunt
-Solutions for the Code Hunt problems on Java programming language.
+Solutions for the Code Hunt problems in Java programming language.
 The project was created in Eclipse IDE.